Harsh-o4/DS-programs/README.md

-# DS-programs
+# Data Structures and Algorithms
-Basic programs for data structures and algorithms
+These are the codes for different data structures and alogrithms.